barbazul/1kfa/mod_guide_player.md

 player may put the Harm or Would token into an appropriate empty slot on their Armour card.

-The armour available to characters during character creation is simply Leather Armour.
-This style of armour has 2 slots for Harm tokens and cannot absorb a Wound.
+The armour available to characters during character creation is the weakest kind.
+This kind of armour has 1 slot that can absorb Harm or a Wound.

-When a character goes shopping, goes a-thieving, discovers treasure, or loots a battlefield, the GM may offer new, more useful armour.
+When a character goes shopping, goes a-thieving, discovers treasure, or loots a battlefield, the GM may offer new, more useful armour with more slots drawn on it.

 `TODO illustration of Harm / Wound slots`